hashicorp/terraform-provider-google-beta/website/docs/r/cloud_run_service.html.markdown

 * `config_map_ref` -
   (Optional)
-  The ConfigMap to select from  Structure is documented below.
+  The ConfigMap to select from.
+Structure is documented below.

 * `secret_ref` -
   (Optional)
-  The Secret to select from  Structure is documented below.
+  The Secret to select from.
+Structure is documented below.

 The `config_map_ref` block supports: